 I’m not just throwing this in because I’m writing for Campus Sonar’s Brain Waves blog.
 Social listening is a gold mine for learning what your target audiences care about right now.
 I was lucky enough to have my first social listening tutorial via the podcast, back when we interviewed Sonarian CEO Liz Gross for our April episode.

 Our company works with some clients in partnership with Campus Sonar, to harness and analyze social data and use it for developing a variety of messaging projects.
 I believe it’s a game changer for effective communications (reach and resonance) and meaningful discussion (unearthing important concerns that lead to positive change on a campus).
-From my chair as a content strategist, it is an additional tool for understanding audience perspective and voice as I develop campaigns and write copy.
+From my chair as a content strategist, it is an additional tool for audience research and better understand their perspective and voice as I develop campaigns and write copy.

 Just like podcasting, you might be afraid of social listening at first because it seems so BIG.
 Once again, my advice is to jump in.
 The great thing about social data is that you can easily drill down to a few useful pieces as time allows and factor them into your podcast planning without consuming everything that everyone in the universe ever said about you on every platform.
 (Just typing that made me exhausted!)